İlhan Erşahin: Bands and albums

-Also in 2006, Ersahin played in and produced the Nublu Orchestra album under the direction of Butch Morris, the presiding genius of Nublu.
+Also in 2006, Erşahin played in and produced the Nublu Orchestra album under the direction of Butch Morris.
 As Morris resided on nearby East 7th Street, Nublu became not just a welcoming but a convenient laboratory for the creator of the Conduction sound.
 From the club's opening until his death a decade later, Nublu was the creative home base from which Morris was able to spread Conduction globally.

-Adding to a busy 2006, Ersahin also launched another project, Our Theory.
-Ersahin described the Our Theory sound to All About Jazz magazine as "Nu-Jazz."
-The group began when Ersahin met French trumpeter, Erik Truffaz on the road.
-Deciding to record a few sessions together, they formed Our Theory with Matt Penman, a young bass player from New Zealand; at the time Wax Poetic's guitarist and drummer, Thor Madsen and Jochen Rueckert, the latter also an accomplished electronica man.
-Their experimental, ambient jazz self-titled album on Nublu Records was improvised and recorded in the studio over a period of two days; then Ersahin and Madsen cut and pasted the tapes over the next two years.
+In 2006, Erşahin released the album Our Theory.

-"Thinking About You," a track Ersahin co-wrote with Norah Jones, came out on her 2007 album, "Not Too Late."
+"Thinking About You," a track Erşahin co-wrote with Norah Jones, came out on her 2007 album, "Not Too Late."
 He also wrote the score for a BBC/Swedish TV documentary on Nobel Prize winner, Turkish Orhan Pamuk, in 2008.

-In 2009, Ersahin composed the soundtrack for director Fatih Akin's section in the movie "New York, I Love You," a compilation of eleven director's segments on the city.
-Also in 2009, Ersahin helped form I Led Three Lives, a trio in which he played saxophone and keyboards together with drummer Jochen Rueckert and bass player Juini Booth of Tony Williams and the Sun Ra Arkestra, all regulars at the Nublu club.
+In 2009, Erşahin composed the soundtrack for director Fatih Akin's section in the movie "New York, I Love You," a compilation of eleven director's segments on the city.
+Also in 2009, Erşahin helped form I Led Three Lives, a trio in which he played saxophone and keyboards together with drummer Jochen Rueckert and bass player Juini Booth of Tony Williams and the Sun Ra Arkestra, all regulars at the Nublu club.
 The trio formed as a result of many late-night jam sessions at Nublu.
 Their track, "House of Ahmet," from the album, "Peace Now,"(2008) was selected as Song of the Day by Washington University's WKEXP who described "the album's range of sounds – electronica, techno, jazz, funk, blues, hip hop, house, and even psychedelia – and its ability to slash through any preconceived genre restrictions and examine how far these established stylistic ranges can be pushed."